 For any activity to qualify as community service and count towards the graduation requirement, the following conditions must be met:

-Note: prior to completing any community service activity, students MUST seek approval of their site if it is not included on the list.
+Note: prior to completing any community service activity, students must obtain approval of their site if it is not already approved.

 *A maximum of 10 hours will be granted for service rendered at a pre-approved site outside of the Washington, DC metro area.